Wine Reviews – All Wine Glass Ratings

 Wine Review: 2022 Amayan Malbec – The One-Night Stand of Wines

 Ladies and gentlemen, we have a winner.
-The 2022 Amayan Malbec from Mendoza […]
+The 2022 Amayan Malbec from Mendoza is a smooth operator.
+Not too dry, not too sweet […]

 Wine Review: Bit Wicked 2021 Proprietary Red – A Blend Too Far